paszed/doctor/README.md

-# Doctor – Developer Environment Diagnostics
+# 🩺 Doctor – Developer Environment Diagnostics

-**Doctor** is a CLI tool for automatically checking, diagnosing, and fixing your developer environment.
-It ensures that all essential tools, databases, language runtimes, and DevOps utilities are installed, properly configured, and ready to use.
+Doctor is a CLI tool for automatically checking, diagnosing, and fixing your developer environment.
+It ensures essential tools, databases, language runtimes, and DevOps utilities are installed, configured, and ready to use.

 ---

-## Features
+## ⚡ Features

-- **Interactive mode**: Run `doctor` to see your environment status in a structured table.
+- 🖥️ **Interactive mode**: Run `./doctor` to see your environment status in a structured table.
-- **Automatic fixes**: Instantly fix missing or misconfigured tools when supported.
+- 🛠️ **Automatic fixes**: Instantly fix missing or misconfigured tools when supported.
-- **Check individual tools**: Focus on a single tool with `doctor check <tool>`.
+- 🔍 **Check individual tools**: Focus on a single tool with `./doctor check <tool>`.
-- **Full diagnostics**: Run `doctor diagnose` for a comprehensive environment report.
+- 📊 **Full diagnostics**: Run `./doctor diagnose` for a comprehensive environment report.
-- **Cross-platform support**: Works on macOS, Linux, and Windows (with Homebrew, apt, or equivalent).
+- 🌎 **Cross-platform support**: Works on macOS, Linux, and Windows (with Homebrew, apt, or equivalent).
-- **Dev toolkit coverage**: Includes databases, language runtimes, package managers, CI/CD tools, Kubernetes tools, and more.
+- 🧰 **Dev toolkit coverage**: Includes databases, language runtimes, package managers, CI/CD tools, Kubernetes, and more.

 ---

-## Installation
+## 📦 Installation

 Clone the repository and build the CLI: